Plainville, Connecticut: Economy

 There were approximately 2,007 active businesses in Plainville as of 2021.
 Key employers includes, Wheeler Clinic, Manafort Bros.
 Construction, Gems Sensors & Controls, Tilcon Connecticut, and Americold.
 Major industries are health care, manufacturing, construction, and retail.

-The Town of Plainville is one of the only municipalities to own its own airport, Robertson Field.
+The town of Plainville is one of the few municipalities to own its own airport, Robertson Field.

 Arts and culture

 Plainville holds an annual Hot Air Balloon Festival at the end of August at Norton Park, gathering many of the townspeople together for fun-filled nights of games, music, and fireworks.
 The event is sponsored by the Plainville Fire Company.

 Plainville hosts an annual PumpkinFest in October.
 This event is a downtown, outdoor festival featuring live music, a kid's costume parade, games, a large variety of food trucks, a haunted house, and many local vendors, downtown restaurants, and businesses.

+The Mega Metacomet Halloween Thriller is an annual community-based Halloween event held on Metacomet Road in Plainville.
+The event began as a small one home display and has since grown into Connecticut's largest neighborhood decorated for Halloween.
+It features choreographed performances of Michael Jackson's "Thriller", large-scale and immersive home decorations with synchronized lighting and sound.
+The celebration also serves as a major food drive for the Plainville Community Food Pantry collecting over four tons of food as of 2025.
+In recognition of its cultural and charitable impact, the event has received several honors, including the Skeleton Key to the City from the Plainville Town Council, a proclamation by the Connecticut General Assembly naming it the state's top Halloween attraction, and an official statement from Governor Ned Lamont commending both the event and the Town of Plainville.

 In June at Robertson Field, the airport hosts the annual Plainville Wings & Wheels fly-in and car show.
 This event supports the Petit Family Foundation and the Plainville Community Food Pantry.

 Plainville has also been something of a minor transportation hub.
 In the nineteenth century, Plainville was served by the Farmington Canal.
 It also sits on the intersection of two rail lines, one running north from New Haven and the other running east–west between Waterbury and Berlin.
 Finally, Plainville is the home of Robertson Field, the oldest private airport in Connecticut.